Boarding School

 Learning and living together

-The DHPS hostel family is divided into different rooms and houses according to age groups.
-Learners are they are accommodated in 2-person or 3-person bed rooms which they decorate individually.
-The responsible educators also stay on the premises, living in private apartments and are always available when needed.
+The DHPS boarding family is divided into rooms and houses based on age groups, with responsible educators living in private flats on-site and always available when needed.

 A typical day at the DHPS hostel